-In the LDA-based face recognition technique, the 2D face image matrices must be previously transformed into 1D image vectors.
-The resulting image vectors of faces usually lead to a high dimensional image vector space, where it is difficult to evaluate the between-class and within-class covariance matrices accurately due to its large size and the relatively small number of training samples.
+However, in the previous PCA and LDA-based face recognition techniques, the 2D face image matrices must be previously transformed into 1D image vectors.
+The resulting image vectors of faces usually lead to a high dimensional image vector space, where it is difficult to evaluate the covariance matrices accurately due to its large size and the relatively small number of training samples.
 Fortunately, the eigenvectors can be calculated efficiently using the SVD techniques and the process of generating these covariance matrices is actually avoided.
 However, this does not imply that the eigenvectors can be evaluated accurately in this way since the eigenvectors are statistically determined by the between-class and within-class covariance matrices, no matter what method is adopted for obtaining them.
-In this paper, a new LDA approach called BLDA, is developed for image feature extraction.
-As opposed to conventional LDA, BLDA is based on 2D matrices rather than 1D vectors.
-That is, we firstly divides the original image into blocks.
+In this paper, new approaches called Line-based PCA and Line-based LDA are developed for image feature extraction.
+As opposed to conventional PCA and LDA, Line-based PCA and Line-based LDA is based on 2D matrices rather than 1D vectors.
+That is, we firstly divide the original image into blocks.
 Then, we transform the image into a vector of blocks.
 By using row vector to represent each block, we can get the new matrix which is the representation of the image.
-Finally LDA can be applied directly on these matrices.
-In contrast to the between-class and within-class covariance matrices of LDA, the size of the image covariance matrix using BLDA is much smaller.
-As a result, BLDA has three important advantages over LDA.
-First, it is easier to evaluate the between-class and within-class covariance matrices accurately.
+Finally PCA and LDA can be applied directly on these matrices.
+In contrast to the covariance matrices of traditional PCA and LDA approaches, the size of the image covariance matrices using new approaches are much smaller.
+As a result, those new approaches have three important advantages over traditional ones.
+First, it is easier to evaluate the covariance matrix accurately.
 Second, less time is required to determine the corresponding eigenvectors.
 And finally, block size could be changed to get the best results.
-The remainder of this paper is organized as follows: In Section 2, the traditional LDA method is reviewed.
-The idea of the proposed method and its algorithm are described in Section 3.
-In Section 4, experimental results are presented on the ORL face image database to demonstrate the effectiveness of our method.
+The remainder of this paper is organized as follows: In Section 2, the traditional PCA and LDA methods are reviewed.
+The idea of the proposed methods and their algorithms are described in Section 3.
+In Section 4, experimental results are presented on the ORL face image database to demonstrate the effectiveness of our methods.
 Finally, conclusions are presented in Section 5.